KivutiBrian/Sign-up-form/README.md

 Open pgAdmin on your machine and create a new database

-On `app.py` include your DB_URL eg > 'postgresql://postgres:password@127.0.0.1:5432/databasename
+On `app.py` include your database url on the DB_URL eg `postgresql://postgres:password@127.0.0.1:5432/databasename`

 ```
 from flask import Flask,render_template,request,flash,redirect,url_for
 from flask_sqlalchemy import SQLAlchemy

-# replace with your own postgres
+# replace with your own postgres url
 DB_URL = ''

 app = Flask(__name__)